2010 San Fernando massacre: Investigation

 On 27 August 2010, the Mexican authorities had already identified 31 of the 72 immigrants killed.
 All of the bodies were transferred to the city of Reynosa for further investigation.
 The top investigator of the massacre, Roberto Jaime Suárez, went missing along with another police officer in San Fernando, Tamaulipas on 25 August 2010.
 The president of Mexico, Felipe Calderón, said that Suárez was the top investigator of the massacre, but now the Attorney General of Mexico leads the investigation.
 Soon after the attacks in Tamaulipas, the flow of migrants from Central and South America had decreased, but eight months later, the flow went back to its previous figures.

 The Mexican authorities concluded that those captured by Los Zetas in this incident were 77 people—72 of them who were killed, 3 that survived, and 2 that remain missing.
 The two that went missing were Mexicans: the bus driver and his copilot.
-It has not been proven whether the missing persons had ties with Los Zetas or whether they were simply the guide of the migrants.
+It has not been proven whether the missing persons had ties with Los Zetas or whether they were simply guiding the migrants.